How Not to Tank Your MBA Admissions Interview at HBS

 Don’t bore your interviewer.

 Another thing to keep in mind: Your interviewer may interview dozens of candidates.
 That means a lot of eager future-moguls talking about the same thing: themselves.
 So whenever possible, make the interview a conversation, not a monologue.
-By including the interviewer in the conversation, you’ll keep them interested and engaged in the most important topic of all: YOU.
+By including the interviewer in the discussion, you’ll keep them interested and engaged in the most important topic of all: YOU.

 Don’t forget to ask questions, too.

 Come armed with a brief list of questions that highlight your knowledge of and interest in the school.
 If interviewing with an alum, it’s easy to engage in a comfortable conversation about their experience at the school.
-Not only will you learn more about HBS, but by asking thoughtful questions your interviewer will get another opportunity to see your insightful way of thinking.
+Not only will you learn more about HBS, but by asking thoughtful questions, your interviewer will get another opportunity to see your insightful way of thinking.

-If you can master these tips, you stand a very good chance of coming out of the interview with flying colors.
+If you can master these tips, you stand a good chance of coming out of the interview with flying colors.